Only the losers win; they’ve got nothin’ to lose.

 —Switchfoot

 The paradox of life is the more you give, the more you get.
+You find your life by losing it.
+You win by losing.

 When you first begin living generously, it feels like everything is coming undone.
-It’s stretching and uncomfortable.
-But slowly, you begin to realize that there’s more to life than what you own and can hold onto.
+It's stretching and uncomfortable.
+But slowly, you begin to realize there's more to life than what you own and can hold onto.

 You begin to understand true abundance.
 You start living.